 “Great Dane was the first trailer manufacturer to provide as standard equipment the grab handle on the roadside door (swing doors) and the perforated channel between the RIG verticals,” says Tim Schmeits P.E., director product engineering, Everest Super Seal at Great Dane.
-“We may have also been the first manufacturer to offer steps and a recessed grab handle as standard on roll-up doors as well.
-This allows for safe entry and exit from the trailer.”
+“We may have also been the first manufacturer to offer steps and a recessed grab handle as standard on roll-up doors, allowing for a safe entry and exit from the trailer.”

 Great Dane trailers have a unique, continuous hinge-style side door lock design that is more ergonomically friendly for drivers.
-To add to this, Lee says one of the ideas Great Dane engineers have in development is an ergonomically-friendly rear swing door which requires less force to operate than a typical door.
+To add to this, Lee says one of the ideas Great Dane engineers have in development is an ergonomically friendly rear swing door that requires less force to operate than a typical door.

 Through its mix of engineering expertise and innovation, Great Dane finds going the extra mile to keep truck drivers happy and safe is always worth the effort.